nico-castell/mcserver-setup/README.md

 	chmod 755 /usr/local/bin/mcserver-run
 	systemctl daemon-reload
 	```

+	**NOTE:** On Debian 11, you might have to edit the file */etc/systemd/system/mcserverd.service*
+	to use systemd-networkd, instead of NetworkManager.

 7. Awesome, now we only need to configure the firewall.
 Assuming you're using the default port for
 	the minecraft server (25565), you need to do the following: